Kiteryman/Respiratory-Diseases-Image-Classification/README.md

 The dataset used for this project is the **Balanced Augmented COVID CXR Dataset**, curated and provided by **Aman (tr1gg3rtrash)** via Kaggle.

 *   **Dataset Link:** [Balanced Augmented COVID CXR Dataset](https://www.kaggle.com/datasets/tr1gg3rtrash/balanced-augmented-covid-cxr-dataset)
-*   **Description:** This dataset is a balanced and augmented version of the original COVID-19 Radiography Database, designed to address class imbalance and improve model generalization for medical imaging tasks.
+*   **Description:** This dataset is a balanced and augmented version of the original Chest X-Ray dataset, designed to address class imbalance and improve model generalization for medical imaging tasks.

 ---